Rural American history: Weekly newspapers

-Country religion
+Religion

 Historian Wayne Flynt notes that rural evangelists in the 19th century significantly supported various political movements challenging the established powers.
-Starting with the Primitive Baptists who aligned with Jacksonian democracy, rural evangelicals provided critical support to several large-scale uprisings towards the end of the 19th century, such as the Greenback Labor Party, the Grangers, Farmers Alliances, and most notably the Populists of the 1890s.
+Starting with the Primitive Baptists who aligned with Jacksonian democracy, rural evangelicals provided critical support to several large-scale uprisings towards the end of the 19th century, such as the Greenback Party, the Grangers, Farmers Alliances, and most notably the Populists of the 1890s.
 Due to this close relationship, the campaigning technique, the thrilling rhetoric, the mode of organization of mass gatherings, and the psychological techniques of these insurgent movements were heavily influenced by the rural evangelical style and its enormous energy.
 Southern rural evangelists by the hundreds of thousands could serve as a powerful catalyst for both progressive change and rustic radicalism, for social justice, as well as for racism and traditionalism.

 In the 20th century Protestant churches remained a strong force, especially in the rural South where evangelical Baptists and fundamentalists dominated.
 In each locality the leading families controlled the church and selected the pastor.
 They gave strong support for prohibition.

 Farmers organize: Grange and Populism

 By the late 19th century, farmer movements emerged, typified by the National Grange.
-They also created new economic roles, especially in forming coops.
+They also created new economic roles, especially in forming cooperatives.
 In the wheat belts and cotton belts they played the central role the 1890s in the Populist Party.
 They also tried to use politics to gain advantages regarding their grievances with grain elevators and railroad rates.

 The merchants in town and the farmers depended upon each other economically, but there remained a we-versus-them tension.
 When some issues came up, such as taxes or schools, the merchants sided with the town faction.
 On the railroad question they were on the same side: both complained that rates they paid for manufactured products coming in and for farm products going out were too high.
 On the issue of grain elevators, the merchants sided with their fellow businessmen.